People

 Clara Pereira

 Clara is currently a psychology major with the goal of getting her PhD in clinical psychology.
-She is also the president of the Association of Brazilian Students on campus, and her favorite hobby is listening to music.
-Clara is interested in researching behavior in both children and adults, especially those with personality disorders.
-In addition, she is interested in studying the factors related to how relationships develop and change over time.
+Her hobbies include listening to music and going on drives.
+Clara is interested in researching behavior in both children and adults, especially those with high levels of pathological personality traits.
+In addition, she is interested in studying the boundaries of psychopathology and how mental illnesses can best be differentiated.